Perrie Edwards Beats Ex Zayn Malik At BRIT Awards, New Boyfriend By Her Side

 A post shared by Perrie Edwards ✌️???? (@perrieedwards) on

-The Little Mix singer has admitted that she was completely devastated by the breakup, and that she was almost homeless when she moved out of his London residence.
+The Little Mix singer has admitted that she was completely devastated by the breakup and that she was almost homeless when she moved out of his London residence.
 Perrie Edwards revealed that the tumultuous times greatly affected her, even though she considers herself to be an emotionally strong person.

 In Little Mix’s book Our World, Edwards revealed that she was more hurt by the fact that Zayn Malik ended their four-year romance and two-year engagement by a curt text message, than by the fact of the breakup itself.
-Neither of the former lovers have revealed the reasons behind their breakup and, according to the Daily Mail, Perrie Edwards has remarked that she would never reveal the details about her failed romance.
+Neither of the former lovers has revealed the reasons behind their breakup and, according to the Daily Mail, Perrie Edwards has remarked that she would never reveal the details about her failed romance.

 “Obviously I didn’t say too much about it, I briefly mentioned it.
 I wasn’t going to not mention it… You’re in control at the end of the day and I briefly mentioned it, kind of said what happened but I would never get into detail because it is personal.”